 Make a goal

-Pick a goal for yourself—get a new car, pay off a credit card, or save for a specific vacation—and make it the cornerstone of your financial planning.
+Pick a goal for yourself-get a new car, pay off a credit card, choose an adult living community with 55+ apartments, for instance, or save for a specific vacation-and make it the cornerstone of your financial planning.
 The bottom line is that once you decide where to invest your money, you’ll likely want to make saving for the long term the primary goal.
 But how do you make sure you’ll reach your goals before you start?
 Your first step is to research your financial goals and decide what steps to take next.

 A lot of people have goals in mind, but they often have no idea where to begin.
 Whether you want to lose weight, run a marathon, save for a vacation, or just kickstart your retirement savings, it’s important that you set a goal and start working toward it.